 Comforted by the doctor’s words, Rashmi understood she had nothing to be afraid of.
 She also realized the importance of the doppler scan during third trimester.

 When Rashmi’s doppler scan results arrived, she was relieved to know there was adequate blood flow to the baby.
 Repeat ultrasounds displayed a steadily growing baby.

 She went into labour spontaneously at 39 weeks and delivered a healthy baby normally.

 Are you worried about your doppler scan results?
-Come in for a free consultation by filling this form and clarify all your doubts.
+Come in for a complimentary consultation.
+Please call on +91 9871001458 to schedule a free consultation.